VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 ## keep_metric_names

 By default metric names are dropped after applying functions, which change the meaning of the original time series.
-This may result in `duplicate time series` error when the function is applied time series with multiple names.
+This may result in `duplicate time series` error when the function is applied to multiple time series with different names.
 This error can be fixed by applying `keep_metric_names` modifier to the function.
 For example, `rate({__name__=~"foo|bar"}) keep_metric_names` leaves `foo` and `bar` metric names in the returned time series.

 ## MetricsQL functions